 This thermal feature was created by the 1959 earthquake that occurred about 25-miles west of here.

-This is another of the thermal features created by that earthquake.
+This is another of the thermal features created by the 1959 Hebgan Lake Earthquake.

 Yellowstone's hydrothermal features provide a glimpse into the distant past when intense volcanism was widespread on the young Earth.
 The lifeforms found here help scientist understand the type of life that likely arose and diversified billions of years ago on our planet.